 Additional reading: WordPress.com vs WordPress.org

-How easy to use WordPress is
+How easy is it to use WordPress?

-There are two sides to WordPress’ ease of use:
+There are two sides to WordPress’ usability:

-- B) how easy it is to then manage the website later on.
+- B) managing the website later on.

 Here’s how you install new themes: